|University of Agronomic Sciences and Veterinary Medicine (USAMV), Bucharest, Romania|

 society which is so dynamic.

-The Summer School 2018 will be organized by IAMO
+The Summer School 2018 was organized by IAMO

 The Leibniz Institute of Agricultural Development in Transition Economies (IAMO) from Halle (Saale) (www.iamo.de/en).
 Germany is an independent, non-profit research institute financed jointly by the Federal Ministry of Food and Agriculture and the Ministry of Economy, Science and Digitalisation of the Federal State of Saxony-Anhalt.
 It analyses policies and institutions in the agricultural sector and rural areas, agricultural and food markets, and the structural development of enterprises in rural areas.
 Moreover, it embraces the interdependencies of market processes, managerial decisions and policies on the environment and rural areas.
 Research activities of the institute are grouped to five main areas: (1) policies and institutions; (2) natural resource use; (3) livelihoods in rural areas; (4) organization of agriculture; and (5) agricultural value chains.
 The geographic focus covers the enlarging EU, transition regions of Central, Eastern and South Eastern Europe, as well as Central and Eastern Asia.
 There is a close cooperation with the Martin Luther University Halle-Wittenberg (MLU).